 A hospital can avoid the challenge of 24-hour operation by building energy-efficient buildings from the start.
 With all the challenges that come with retrofitting a hospital with energy-efficient technology, the best time to up a building’s energy efficiency is as you’re building it.
 Upgrading the building’s current infrastructure can create the opportunity to expand your facility.
 Meeting energy goals can also open up funds to build additions or a new hospital altogether.

 Some hospital networks take on smart energy efficiency goals during the construction of new buildings.
-Green hospital buildings usually cost the same amount to build and save a great deal on energy costs long-term.
+Green hospital buildings usually cost the same amount to build and save a great deal on maintenance costs long-term.

 Trust SitelogIQ With Your Healthcare Facility’s Energy Needs

 The healthcare industry is complicated.
-Between concerns for health and safety and other constraints, it’s essential to work with an experienced energy efficiency team.
+Between concerns for health and safety and other constraints, it’s essential to work with an experienced energy management and efficiency team.
 At SitelogIQ, we’ve worked with many hospitals, so we understand the unique needs of these sensitive environments.
 We know your biggest concern is providing the best possible care for patients, so we take care to work around the schedule of nurses and doctors.
 Our case study of Zambarano Memorial Hospital shows how we provide cost-effective solutions for healthcare facilities like yours.

 Whether you are building a new facility or are looking to reduce the energy costs of an existing one, SitelogIQ is here to help with energy-efficient design solutions.
 We can also provide you with an energy audit, construction or design, and ongoing energy management support.
 If you’re ready to make your energy usage more efficient, reach out to us today.